ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_overview.md

 Single-node Trial for Migration and App Modernization instances do not support Bring Your Own License.
 {:note}

-## Technical specifications for VMware HCX on IBM Cloud
+## Technical specifications for HCX
 {: #cloud_modern_bundle_overview-hcx-tech-specs}

-The Single-node Trial for Migration and App Modernization includes HCX on {{site.data.keyword.cloud_notm}}.
-The following components are ordered and included in the HCX on {{site.data.keyword.cloud_notm}} service.
+The Single-node Trial for Migration and App Modernization includes HCX.
+The following components are ordered and included in the HCX service.

 On-premises HCX instances include only licensing and activation.
 {:note}